-The University of Lethbridge has historically enjoyed spectacular views over the coulee landscape and of Oldman River Valley.
+The University of Lethbridge has historically enjoyed spectacular views over the coulee landscape and of the Oldman River Valley.
 The proposed buildings benefit from having views in both directions (north and south) because of being sited at the edge of the topographical ridge.
 Vistas and panoramas of the surrounding landscape exist at a number of locations on campus.
-Every one of these views are important -- connecting the community's experience of being on campus with the dramatic natural context and must be protected.
+Every view is important and should be protected -- connecting the community's experience of being on campus with the dramatic natural context.

-- A. The following buildings have special views of the trestle train bridge and the Oldman River Valley to the north: - Academic/Research Buildings framing the Coulee-Quad; - Gateway Bridge Structure; - University Hall Light-box (with views to the City of Lethbridge); - Glazed Galleria renovation to LINC at the Coulee-Quad; and - Select buildings framing the Prairie-Quad - B. The following buildings have views of the Oldman River Valley to the south: - Oldman River Vista Building (at Aperture Drive); - · Residential Bridge Building; and - All Residential Buildings
+- A. The following buildings have special views of the trestle train bridge and the Oldman River Valley to the north: - Academic/Research Buildings framing the Coulee-Quad; - Gateway Bridge Structure; - University Hall Light-box (with views to the City of Lethbridge); - Glazed Galleria renovation to LINC at the Coulee-Quad; and - Select buildings framing the Prairie-Quad - B. The following buildings have views of the Oldman River Valley to the south: - Oldman River Vista Building (at Aperture Drive); - Residential Bridge Building; and - All Residential Buildings

-Fig. 6.5 | VIEW OF THE SOUTH COULEE FROM PROPOSED RESIDENTIAL LINK
+Fig. 6.7 | VIEW OF THE SOUTH COULEE FROM PROPOSED RESIDENTIAL LINK